thirumurthis/Learnings/helm/helm_objects_details.md

 #### Values Object
  - The values are passed to template from the values.yaml file and from user supplied value files.
 Default most of the values will be empty.

+#### Capabilities object
+ - This provides information about the what capablities the kubernetes cluster supports.
+ - `Capabilities.APIVersions` - provides the API versions
+ - `Capabilities.APIVersions.Has $version` - this returns whether the specific version is present in K8s or not
+ - `Capabilities.KubeVersion.Major`
+ - `Capabilities.KubeVersion.Minor`

+#### Templates Object
+  - Contains information about the current template that being executed.
+  - `Name`
+  - `Basepath`